swedenconnect/technical-framework/ELN-0604 - Attribute Specification for the Swedish eID Framework.md

 message is the `SignMessage` extension that may be included in an authentication request by Signature Service Service Providers.
 See section 7 of \[[EidDeployProf](#eiddeployprof)\] for details.

-The attribute value format for the `signMessageDigest` attribute is `digest-message-uri;sign-message-digest`, where `sign-message-digest` is `base64(digest(msg))`.
+The attribute value format for the `signMessageDigest` attribute is `digest-algorithm-identifier;sign-message-digest`, where `digest-algorithm-identifier` is the XML Security algorithm URI identifier of the selected digest algorithm and `sign-message-digest` is `base64(digest(msg))`.
 The `msg` is the UTF-8 encoded bytes of the sign message that was displayed.
 It equals the `csig:Message` element value of the `csig:SignMessage` (\[[DSSExt](#dssext)\]).
 Thus, if the `csig:Message` element is encrypted into a `csig:EncryptedMessage`, the element value after decryption should be used.

 Entities compliant with this specification MUST use `http://www.w3.org/2001/04/xmlenc#sha256` as the digest algorithm,